Creating Event Broker Services

 • When you have both public and private endpoints configured, PubSub+ Broker Manager defaults to use the public endpoint.
 If only a private endpoint is available, you must have connectivity to the same private network as where your event broker services are deployed to connect to PubSub+ Broker Manager from the PubSub+ Cloud Console.
 For more information about PubSub+ Broker Manager, see Using PubSub+ Broker Manager.

-You can select the broker version in Cluster Manager when you create an event broker service.
-The versions available correspond to the same PubSub+ software event broker versions that Solace releases.
-We recommend that you use the most recent broker version available, but you can choose to use an earlier broker version for various reasons that can include:
+We recommend that you use the most recent broker release and version available, but you can choose to use an earlier broker release and version for various reasons, including:

 • Your business requirements need specific behaviors from an earlier release, or you prefer to use earlier releases rather than the most recent broker versions.

-• You have existing event broker services, on-premises installations of PubSub+ appliances, or PubSub+ software event brokers that use an earlier release and you prefer to be have the same broker versions in your deployment for configuration or administrative reasons.
+• You have existing event broker services, on-premises installations of PubSub+ appliances, or PubSub+ software event brokers that use an earlier release and version and you prefer to have the same broker release and versions in your deployment for configuration or administrative reasons.

-When you create an event broker service, perform these steps to select the broker version:
+When you create an event broker service, perform these steps to select the broker release and version:

-• When you create your event broker service, select a broker version from the Broker Version drop-down list.
+1. When you create your event broker service, select the broker release from the Broker Release drop-down list.

 Broker version availability varies based on the cloud provider and the deployment option.
-You may see different versions available in your account based on the cloud provider and deployment environment you've chosen.
+You may see different release and versions available in your account based on the cloud provider and deployment environment you've chosen.

 Setting the Message VPN Name